Democrats prepare for all-in Florida fight against rising GOP star Ron DeSantis

 Republicans say they expect an onslaught of outside money into the state next year, given DeSantis’s potential as a presidential contender if Trump does not run again.

-“With Ron DeSantis being discussed as one of front-runners on the Republican side for 2024, you are going to have a lot of people, liberals, billionaires from blue states, dumping money and human capital into Florida,” said Christian Ziegler, the state GOP vice chairman.
+“With Ron DeSantis being discussed as one of the front-runners on the Republican side for 2024, you are going to have a lot of people, liberals, billionaires from blue states, dumping money and human capital into Florida,” said Christian Ziegler, the state GOP vice chairman.
 “The best way you prevent someone from getting to major leagues is you take him out in the grapefruit league.
 But the Florida GOP is not going to let that happen.”

 The Democratic case against DeSantis is expected to aim directly at the emerging identity of the current Republican Party, under the hold of Trump, with its focus on opposition to transgender athletes, new voting restrictions, new laws barring disruptive protests, social media censorship and restrictions on health measures meant to stem the spread of the coronavirus pandemic, all issues that DeSantis has fully embraced in recent weeks.

-Fried said in an interview she sees DeSantis as a symptom of a larger realignment in American politics, which will ultimately benefit Democrats in the state.
-The governor, she argued, has moved away from the small-government ethos of the old Republican Party, pointing to a recent $1 billion increase in sales taxes on out-of-state online businesses that DeSantis signed, and a host of state orders he has supported that overrule the autonomy of local governments.
+Fried said in an interview that she sees DeSantis as a symptom of a larger realignment in American politics, which will ultimately benefit Democrats in the state.
+The governor, she said, has moved away from the small-government ethos of the old Republican Party, pointing to a recent $1 billion increase in sales taxes on out-of-state online businesses that DeSantis signed, and a host of state orders he has supported that overrule the autonomy of local governments.

 “He has gone in an extreme, authoritarian, fascist direction.
-It is no longer between left and right,” Fried said in an interview about the evolution of Florida Republicans during the Trump presidency.
+It is no longer between left and right,” Fried said about the evolution of Florida Republicans during the Trump presidency.
 “They are now the party of tax and spend and overreaching in government.
 They just banned transgender girls from sports.
 I have no idea why government has to get involved in athletics.”

 Crist hit upon similar themes in his announcement speech, accusing DeSantis of being “mean and cruel to children” by banning transgender athletes in women’s and girls sports.